-The approach helps to defend organizations (e.g. increased system security, enhanced data protection, insight into attacks, identification of attempted espionage) and their application users (e.g. privacy protection, malware infection prevention, more responsive customer service).
+The approach helps to defend organizations (e.g. increased system security, enhanced data protection, insight into attacks, identification of attempted espionage) and their application users (e.g. privacy protection, malware infection prevention).

 "Gartner Group estimates that by 2020, 60% of enterprise information security budgets will be allocated for rapid detection and response approaches, up from less than 10% in 2013."